Alelsito/react-nasa-apod/README.md

 ### The challenge

-1. Create a **functional React page** where the user can consult the NASA Astronomy Picture of the Day, by consuming the "NASA APIs"
+1. Create a **functional React page** where the user can consult the NASA Astronomy Picture of the Day, by consuming the "NASA APIs".

-2. The page should have first section with the NASA logo and the title "NASA Astronomy Picture of the Day"
+2. The page should have first section with the NASA logo and the title "NASA Astronomy Picture of the Day".

 3. A second section under the first one should have the next information:
     - Desarollado por (Develop by:)
     - NASA APIs link

-4. A third section under the last one should be a searcher (date input) that allows to select the date of the NASA Astronomy Picture of the Day the user want to visualize
+4. A third section under the last one should be a searcher (date input) that allows to select the date of the NASA Astronomy Picture of the Day the user want to visualize.
-    - The selection must be restricted from today (current date) backwards (previous dates)
+    - The selection must be restricted from today (current date) backwards (previous dates).

 5. The last section should contain:
     - Name of the selected NASA Astronomy Picture of the Day (current day when entering the page)